Introduction to survival analysis¶

 - \(S(t)\) is a non-increasing function of \(t\).

 We are also interested in the probability of the death event occurring at time \(t\), given that the death event has not occurred until time \(t\).
 Mathematically, that is:

 This quantity goes to 0 as \(\delta t\) shrinks, so we divide this by the interval \(\delta t\) (like we might do in calculus).
-This defines the hazard function at time \(t\), \(\lambda(t)\):
+This defines the hazard function at time \(t\), \(h(t)\):

-It can be shown with quite elementary probability that this is equal to:
+It can be shown that this is equal to:

-and solving this differential equation (yes, it is a differential equation), we get:
+and solving this differential equation (cool, it is a differential equation!), we get:

-What I love about the above equation is that it defines all survival functions, and because the hazard function is arbitrary (i.e. there is no parametric form), the entire function is non-parametric (this allows for very flexible curves).
-Notice that we can now speak either about the survival function, \(S(t)\), or the hazard function, \(\lambda(t)\), and we can convert back and forth quite easily.
-It also gives us another, albeit less useful, expression for \(T\): Upon differentiation and some algebra, we recover:
+What I love about the above equation is that it defines all survival functions.
+Notice that we can now speak either about the survival function, \(S(t)\), or the hazard function, \(h(t)\), and we can convert back and forth quite easily.
+It also gives us another, albeit not as useful, expression for \(T\).
+Upon differentiation and some algebra, we recover:

 Of course, we do not observe the true survival curve of a population.
 We must use the observed data to estimate it.
-We also want to continue to be non-parametric, that is not assume anything about how the survival curve looks.
-The best method to recreate the survival function non-parametrically from the data is known as the Kaplan-Meier estimate, which brings us to estimation using lifelines.
+There are many ways to estimate the survival function and the hazard rate, which brings us to estimation using lifelines.